 It’s Halloween season — that festive time of year when it’s OK to collect pounds of unhealthy goodies and spend days — if not weeks — consuming them.
+Whether you’re trick or treating with kids or attending a costume party, odds are good that you’re going to indulge in a treat or two.
 But just how much are Americans eating and spending on Halloween each year?
+(And how much exercise will it take to burn off your favorite treats?)
 We’ve rounded up a few stats about this beloved, candy-crazed celebration.
 Warning: You’re sure to be spooked!

-Potential trick or treaters between the ages of five and 14 in the United States.
+41 million.
+Potential trick or treaters between the ages of 5 and 14 in the United States.